per25/P1-HAN-port-with-lora/README.md

 - Jumper wires
 - The electricity meter works as power supply.
 (This project is built for the Aidon 6000-serie)

+`Add img of the hardware and connedtions `

 ### Software Components
 - Espressif ESP32 Development Framework: install ESP-IDF through here, [ESP-IDF for ESP32](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html)
 - ESP-IDF Extension in Visual Studio Code, ESP-IDF has many example projects.